jdrouet/jdrouet.github.io/content/posts/202503231000-search-engine-part-3.md

 With this representation, the `u64` in the `BTreeMap` will represent the minimum in the range of partition handled by that shard.
 When initialized, the first shard key will be `0`.

-But the two previous representation are actually wrong: this would mean that we'll load in memory the entire search engine, which doesn't scale.
+But the two previous representations are actually wrong: this would mean that we'll load in memory the entire search engine, which doesn't scale.
 Instead, the `Shard` structure will only contain the filenames of the collection and indexes, which will be loaded in memory only when needed, and written to disk when they are not needed anymore.

 The `Manager` structure can then be renamed to `Manifest` and will be, as well, persisting on disk, representing the state of the search engine at a given point in time.